By Esther Nakkazi

 But while the first reaction among development partners was price and would probably not pay the bill, Ugandans feel they could for the sake of adherence and convenience pay the price.
 The pill with four different drugs in it is estimated to cost about $75 per day, more than 100 percent increase from the $10 for the cheapest regimen on the market today in East Africa.

 The AIDS Healthcare Foundation that supports many HIV people around the world, reacted by calling the price ‘shockingly irresponsible and unsustainable.’

 “I take two pills at night, one pill in the morning and 1 Septrin everyday.
 But it is difficult not to miss a dose- so a single dose is very conducive.
 The chances of missing will be minimal,” said Flavia Kyomukama the national coordinator Global Coalition of Women against AIDS in Uganda.

 On average, an HIV patient on medication takes at least four pills per day if they do not have any opportunistic infections.
 If one is infected with tuberculosis the pill number will triple per day.

 “Approving the once-a-day pill for HIV is very good news - the cost notwithstanding for now,” said Robert Nakibumba a Community Health Research Consultant.

 We know that with advocacy the cost will collapse drastically.
-In fact, as we push for research into the cure, we want scientists to get a drug with a longer half-life; a week if possible, said Nakibumba.
+In fact, as we push for research into the cure, we want scientists to get a drug with a longer shelf-life like a week if possible, said Nakibumba.

 According to a press release from FDA, the safety and effectiveness of Stribild was evaluated in 1,408 adult patients not previously treated for HIV in two double blind clinical trials.